linxicindyzeng/chinaccas/README.md

 # China CCAS

-This repository contains the code for the project "centralized student choice and assignment systems in China."
+This repository contains the complete code for the project centralized student choice and assignment systems in China.

+Find information on worldwide CCAS [here](https://www.ccas-project.org/).

 ## ChinaCCAS.R
 ### Table: